AbdelrahmanYahia/wes_gatk/README.md

   --generate-confs-only
                         Generate sample table and config file only

+QC configuration:
+  --trimmomatic         Use trimmomatic
+  --trim-t N            Number of threads to use during trim step --trim-min-length N   trimmomatic min length [default = 30] --slidingwindow-size N
+                        trimmomatic sliding window size [default = 4] --slidingwindow-quality N
+                        trimmomatic sliding window quality score [default = 10] --trimmomatic-extra-args ='-args'
+                        A string value of extra args for trimmomatic (must be used with = with no spaces (--trimmomatic-extra-args='-arg1 -arg2'))
+  --skip-QC             Skipp Fastqc step

 Aligner configuration:
-  --threads-index N     Number of threads to use during indexing ref [default
-                        = 4]
-  --threads-align N     Number of threads to use during sample alignment
-                        [default = 4]
   --aligner-extra-args '-args'
                         Extra arguments for aligner, use it with no spaces and add = ( --aligner-extra-args='-arg1 -arg2' )
   --reference-index path/to/ref
                         path to reference index --reference-output-path path/to/ref